EXPERT COMMITTEES AND REFERENCE GROUPS

 To assist the Board of Directors in the execution of their responsibilities, it is often necessary to seek the advice of specialists within the membership in relation to matters requiring their particular expertise.

-For that purpose, ASMIRT has established Committees and various specialist panels to gain that expert assistance.
+For that purpose, ASMIRT has established Committees and various specialist groups to gain that expert assistance.

 In general terms, the role of the specialist panels is to: